ggerganov/llama.cpp/examples/main/README.md

 For information about 4-bit quantization, which can significantly improve performance and reduce memory usage, please refer to llama.cpp's primary [README](../../README.md#prepare-and-quantize).

+## LoRA (Low-Rank Adaptation) adapters

+-   `--lora FNAME`: Optional path to a LoRA adapter to use with scaling of 1.0.
+Can be mixed with `--lora-scaled` and can be repeated to use multiple adapters.
+-   `--lora-scaled FNAME`: Optional path to a LoRA adapter with user-defined scaling.
+Can be mixed with `--lora` and can repeated to use multiple adapters.

+You can add LoRA adapters using `--lora` or `--lora-scaled`.
+For example: `--lora my_adapter_1.gguf --lora my_adapter_2.gguf ...` or `--lora-scaled lora_task_A.gguf 0.5 --lora-scaled lora_task_B.gguf 0.5`.

+LoRA adapters should be in GGUF format.
+To convert from Hugging Face format use the `convert-lora-to-gguf.py` script.
+LoRA adapters are loaded separately and applied during inference - they are not merged with the main model.
+This means that mmap model loading is fully supported when using LoRA adapters.
+The old `--lora-base` flag has been removed now that merging is no longer performed.

 ## Additional Options

 These options provide extra functionality and customization when running the LLaMA models: